cqs0925/SnipCLR/README.md

 - Action segmentation/localization are formulated slightly different in the literature, however, not fundamentally different in skeleton-based studies, please also refer to PAMI version of [USDRL](https://github.com/wengwanjiang/USDRL).

 Please follow the file paths in yaml configs to prepare the train/val data, or checkpoint if needed.

+### Snippet-level Contrastive Learning on Skeleton Sequences

+Our SnipCLR loss can be seamlessly integrated into existing video-level skeleton-based self-supervised learning methods, such as [CrosSCLR](https://github.com/LinguoLi/CrosSCLR), [AimCLR](https://github.com/Levigty/AimCLR), [RVTCLR](https://github.com/Zhuysheng/RVTCLR) and so on.

+We provide an implementation on RVTCLR, under the SnipCLR folder.